m-brooks/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Modules.md

 implemented as scripts, functions, or cmdlets.

-A module is a self-contained reusable unit that can contain cmdlets, providers, functions, variables, and other types of resources that can be imported as a single unit.
+A module is a self-contained reusable unit that can contain cmdlets, providers, functions, variables, and other types of resources that can be imported (loaded/ made accessible) as a single unit.

 PowerShell comes with a base set of modules.
 You can also install more modules